MenkeTechnologies/zpwr/README.md

 to match your GitHub account name to enable various functionality with your account like openMyGH, hc and hd shell functions for opening your GitHub home page, creating and deleting GitHub repos from the command line.

+## getrc function

 There is a shell function called `getrc` that will pull down latest changes from this repository.

+## Tmux prefix

 The default Tmux prefix key is C-X on a Mac so I can control inner tmux sessions separately.
 The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed.
+The Tmux prefix on Linux is the deffault C-B.

 Always looking for contributors.